Gronax/product-list/README.md

 ## Install

-Download the project or type `git clone https://github.com/Gronax/product-management-app.git` in command line.
-Run `npm install` to install local packages.
+Download or clone the project then run `npm install` to install local packages.

 ## Development server